 The Serengeti Walking Safaris

 Short three to four days walking-safaris have over the recent years been introduced in Serengeti National Park organized by the park authority itself.
 Fortunately, these can somewhat be incorporated into your northern circuit Tanzania safari.
-A preferential option is having a of seven to ten days safari that comprises of walking, game drives and camping using private mobile camping or the light-mobile camping.
+A preferential option is having a seven to ten days safari that comprises walking, game drives, and camping using private mobile camping or light-mobile camping.

 The Ngorongoro Highlands Walking Safaris

 These present a wonderful variety of walking opportunities, extending farther away from the Crater.
-Frequently supported by the local Masai people with their donkeys, these are actually more of cultural and wilderness walks than the intense game drive, although there are various trails around the hills, forests and ridges of Empakaai, Lemagrut and Olmoti where you can enjoy the sights of the plentiful flowers, birds and animals.
-These amazing walks can go as far as to the southern part of the Serengeti plains, trailing the drainage lines as well as the dried river beds all through to the direction of the Olduvai plus Ndutu which are best visited through the months of December to May.
-Alternatively trail the beautiful route that begins at the Empakaai Crater all the way down to the gorgeous Lake Natron, comprising of the peak of the only remaining active-volcano in this region – Oldonyo Lengai which can be traveled by the physically fit and brave-hearted.
+Frequently supported by the local Masai people with their donkeys, these are actually more cultural and wilderness walks than the intense game drive, although there are various trails around the hills, forests, and ridges of Empakaai, Lemagrut, and Olmoti where you can enjoy the sights of the plentiful flowers, birds and animals.
+These amazing walks can go as far as the southern part of the Serengeti plains, trailing the drainage lines as well as the dried river beds all through to the direction of the Olduvai plus Ndutu which are best visited through the months of December to May.
+Alternatively trail the beautiful route that begins at the Empakaai Crater all the way down to the gorgeous Lake Natron, comprising the peak of the only remaining active volcano in this region – Oldonyo Lengai which can be traveled by the physically fit and brave-hearted.

 Northern Tanzania Walking Safaris

-In Western Tanzania, there are a number of wilderness walking safaris conducted in Katavi and there you can enjoy three to four days walking as you move in the isolated fly-camps and pleasure in a lengthy stay at the stunning Chada Katavi and if you have more time on you can stay for even a week long adventure.
-Aperfect combination with all this are additional days at Greystoke Mahale and while there you can enjoy the different walking opportunities offered in the Mahale Mountains forests regardless of whether you’re looking for chimpanzees or simply exploring this stunning natural wilderness.
-This adventure offers a very spectacular contrast to all the game experience offered in other parts of the country.
+In Western Tanzania, there are a number of wilderness walking safaris conducted in Katavi and there you can enjoy three to four days of walking as you move in the isolated fly camps and pleasure in a lengthy stay at the stunning Chada Katavi and if you have more time on you can stay for even a week-long adventure.
+A perfect combination with all this are additional days at Greystoke Mahale and while there you can enjoy the different walking opportunities offered in the Mahale Mountains forests regardless of whether you’re looking for chimpanzees or simply exploring this stunning natural wilderness.
+This adventure offers a very spectacular contrast to all the game experiences offered in other parts of the country.

-Several people prefer to simply integrate walking with a blend of other adventure activities, such as day time game drives, night drives, fishing as well as fly-camping.
-Majority of the best options to incorporate into your safari can be offered in the Loliondo, Katavi and the Selous.
-For many visitors, a stay of three or four days at any of these camps as well as an opportunity to participate in various walks with a very knowledgeable yet experienced guide, is the finest way to have a feel of a true African walking safari in the wilderness.
+Several people prefer to simply integrate walking with a blend of other adventure activities, such as daytime game drives, night drives, fishing as well as fly-camping.
+The majority of the best options to incorporate into your safari can be offered in the Loliondo, Katavi, and the Selous.
+For many visitors, a stay of three or four days at any of these camps as well as an opportunity to participate in various walks with a very knowledgeable yet experienced guide is the finest way to have a feel of a true African walking safari in the wilderness.

-The finest time in the year to enjoy walks in Katavi as well as Selous is from June up to October.
-If you are interested in taking walks in the Northern, southern or eastern rims of the Serengeti as well as the Ngorongoro Conservation Area then the finest time is from December to May, whereas central and northern Serengeti as well as Tarangire area can best be done starting July to October.
+The finest time in the year to enjoy walks in Katavi, as well as Selous, is from June up to October.
+If you are interested in taking walks in the Northern, southern, or eastern rims of the Serengeti as well as the Ngorongoro Conservation Area then the finest time is from December to May, whereas central and northern Serengeti, as well as the Tarangire area, can best be done starting July to October.